A Big Test of Social Media Buttons

 This also affects perceived performance.
 Speed Index is a good indicator of perceived performance, however it cannot catch some issues mentioned above.

-To make the results more objective we compared all solutions to the No buttons results and calculated differences in Speed Index, Time, Number of Requests and Size both for the Document Loaded and Fully Loaded events.
+To make the results more objective we compared all solutions to the No social media buttons results and calculated differences in Speed Index, Time, Number of Requests and Size both for the Document Loaded and Fully Loaded events.
 For each of these criterias (7 in total) we have determined the solution rank among the others.
 Finally we made a sum of all ranks to determine the final performance rank.

 Check the spreadsheet with all results and links to the WebPagetest tests.